 Making Mithai With Carrots

-Carrots contain a high amount of natural moisture, and once you understand how to properly cook them down for shaped sweets like burfi or gajar ladoo, the rest becomes easy.
-Cooking the carrots low and slow is essential.
-Not only to enhance their natural sweetness, but also to soften them evenly so they hold their shape without drying out or remaining soggy.
-Burfi may not set if the carrots weren’t cooked long enough or if excess moisture remains.
+Carrots naturally contain a lot of moisture, and once you know how to cook them properly for shaped sweets like burfi or gajar ladoo, the rest becomes much easier.
+Cooking them low and slow is key—not only to bring out their natural sweetness but also to soften them evenly, so they hold their shape without becoming soggy or overly dry.
+If the carrots aren’t cooked long enough or too much moisture remains, the burfi may not set properly.

-Another key tip for a perfect carrot burfi recipe is to avoid adding chopped nuts.
-Unlike mawa or milk powder burfi, where chopped nuts work fine, gajar burfi relies on ground nuts instead.
-Combined with khoya (mawa), ground nuts act as a natural binder, and help the burfi set properly, and hold its shape.
+Another important tip for perfect gajar burfi is to avoid using chopped nuts.
+Unlike burfis made with mawa or milk powder, where chopped nuts are fine, gajar burfi benefits from ground nuts.
+Combined with khoya (mawa), the ground nuts act as a natural binder, helping the burfi set firmly and maintain its shape.

 Ingredients